 The following is taken as the basis for the way forward:

+- UE-UE TSC (for both IEEE TSN based applications and other applications) communication (using local switching) is supported for all the UE(s) connected to the same DNN/S-NSSAI, terminating on the same UPF network instance.

+- For IP PDU Sessions, UE-UE TSC communication using local switching (without routing via N6) can be supported by UPF implementation based on operator policies.

 - TSN AF or any AF provides information (e.g. QoS requirements such as delay, burst size, periodicity, burst arrival time) about a UE-UE TSC stream.

 - TSN AF or any AF sends the request separately for talker (uplink traffic) and listeners (downlink traffic).